 The prospectus shall contain a warning that it should be read as an introduction to the prospectus and that any decision on the securities should be based on consideration of the prospectus as a whole.
 The summary shall also set out the civil liability of the persons responsible under law for the content.

-A prospectus may be drawn up as a single document or separate document.
-A prospectus made up of separate documents is to divide the required information into a registration document containing the required information relating to the issuer, a securities note containing the information relating to the securities and a summary.
+A prospectus may be drawn up as a single document or a separate document.
+A prospectus made up of separate documents divides the required information into a registration document containing the required information relating to the issuer, a securities note containing the information relating to the securities and a summary.

-The final offer price or amount of the securities may be omitted if they cannot be included until the final offer in which case, provisions must be made for withdrawal or revocation within two working days of the statement of the final offer price and the amount of securities to be offered.
+The final offer price or amount of the securities may be omitted if they cannot be included until the final offer, in which case, provisions must be made for withdrawal or revocation within two working days of the statement of the final offer price and the number of securities to be offered.

 The Central Bank may authorise omission from the prospectus of information that is otherwise required if it considers